Study examines best time to make your investment decisions - The Statesman

 “Trying to pick a winner is difficult enough under those circumstances, but we’ve also learned that when you make those decisions can have a significant impact on whether they turn out to be successful,” he added.

-Individuals have an internal clock called circadian rhythm that regulates their alertness and awake-sleep cycles.
-In general, individuals tend to fall into three general types concerning what time of day they are more awake and alert in a 24-hour cycle.
+Individuals have an internal clock called circadian rhythm that regulates our alertness and awake-sleep cycles.
+In general, individuals tend to fall into three general types with respect to what time of day they are more awake and alert in a 24-hour cycle.
 Those with a circadian process shifted earlier in the day are known as larks, while owls are more alert later in the day.
-The third group of individuals is intermediate.
+The third group of individuals is the intermediate.

 “What we found was when individuals evaluated an investment opportunity at a time that conflicted with their body’s natural internal clock — for example, a morning person or lark making a decision late in the day or evening — they tended to make poor choices,” said Cristiano Guarana, assistant professor of management and entrepreneurship at the IU Kelley School of Business and a co-author.